najaeda/naja/README.md

 ```

 - **Netlist Logic optimizations across hierarchy boundaries**: Utilize built-in
-optimization algorithms to refine the netlist acroos hierarchical boundaries
+optimization algorithms to refine the netlist across hierarchical boundaries
 with minimal uniquification.
+Available optimizations include:
-Available optimizations include Dead Logic Elimination (DLE).
+    - All optimizations (option `-a all`): will apply Dead Logic Elimination (DLE), Constant Propagation and Primitives Optimization.
-Access this feature using the `-a` option: `-a dle`.
+    - Dead Logic Elimination only (option `-a dle`): will apply only DLE.

 ```bash
 # -1: Load input netlist from SNL format.